What Does a Rainbow Baby Mean?

 Vitamins.
 Vitamins and minerals will help make sure your rainbow baby is developing the way they should.
-Folic acid is particularly important, since every cell in your body requires it to develop.
-Experts recommend 400 micrograms (mcg) of folic acid daily.
+Folic acid is particularly important because every cell in your body requires it to develop.
+Experts recommend 400 micrograms of folic acid daily.

 Regular checkups.
 This will offer some peace of mind that your pregnancy is on the right track.

 A healthy weight and proper diet.
 Talk to your doctor about how you can keep a healthy weight during pregnancy.
 Often, rainbow babies come with the help of fertility treatments, which can make you gain or lose weight.
 Staying active brings mental benefits, which can help you cope with anxiety and work through emotions.